palashmon/JavaScript30/README.md

 **Thoughts:** Finished the beeeeeeeeutiful countdown break clock challenge today.
 Learned about timestamps, set & clear intervals and `Date.now()`.
 The `Date.now()` method returns the number of milliseconds elapsed since 1 January 1970 00:00:00 UTC.
 Because `now()` is a static method of Date, we can always use it as `Date.now()` instead of `new Date().now()`.

 ### Day 30: 20 Feb 2017
-**Thoughts:** Finally finished #JavaScript30 Day 30 Whack A Mole 🔨 challenge by @wesbos .
+**Thoughts:** Finally finished #JavaScript30 Day 30 Whack A Mole 🔨 challenge.
 It was fun learning experience.
 Highly recommend the entire course.